flynx/Sony-a9-bugs-and-suggestions/README.md

 #### Motivation and situations this affects:
 This makes it impossible to refocus while the shutter button is half pressed.

-This is related to the above issue.
+This is related to the previous issue.

 Consider the same flow as above in a dynamic situation:
   1. Set an approximate focusing zone and if possible roughly pre-focus in advance